2023 Formula One World Championship: Tyres

 Pirelli announced a change to the available tyre compounds for 2023, as a new compound was inserted between the old C1 and C2 compounds (the hardest two compounds of the 2022 range).
 This change provided teams with more flexible strategy options after criticism towards the original C1 compound for a large drop in grip compared to the other tyres.
-Additionally, following criticism over the raceability of its full wet tyre in previous seasons, Pirelli has produced a new full wet tyre in the hope of reducing the need for safety car and red flags in wet race conditions.
+Additionally, following criticism over the raceability of its full wet tyre in previous seasons, Pirelli produced a new full wet tyre in the hope of reducing safety cars and red flags in wet race conditions.
 The new full wet tyre debuted at the Monaco Grand Prix.

 With the intention of making tyre usage more sustainable in the future, Formula One trialed a reduction in allocated tyre sets from 13 to 11 at the Hungarian and Italian Grands Prix.
 It was due to be trialed at the Emilia Romagna Grand Prix before its cancellation.
 During qualifying for these races, teams were required to use the hard-compound tyres in the first segment of qualifying, the medium-coumpound in the second segment and the soft-compound in the third and final segment.
 Teams are usually free to choose the tyre compound that they run during qualifying.